 All of the authors of a publication have made a significant contribution to the research project and or the draft manuscript.
-However, two positions among the co-authors are particularly relevant.
+However, two positions among the list of co-authors are particularly relevant.

 - The first author is the researcher who had the idea for the underlying work, did the main body of work and contributed substantially to the draft manuscript.
 Being the first author is a coveted position which conveys increased visibility because it is the first name a reader sees.
 Also in certain contexts, e.g. in-text or bibliography references, only the first author is listed and all others are collapsed into “et al”.